 Al Azhar Park is a green oasis in the middle of Cairo – and a great resting place from sightseeing and the bustle of the city.

 This sprawling 30-hectare public park is right next to Islamic Cairo and Khan el Khalili.
-It boasts green rolling hills, fountains, restaurants and sweeping views over the old city.
+And it makes a perfect resting point in your Cairo sightseeing itinerary.

-There’s also an observation point with binoculars and views over Islamic Cairo and its historic minarets.
+- Don’t miss the observation point atop the hill equipped with coin-operated binoculars.
+It has views over Islamic Cairo and its many historic minarets.

 For a leisurely lunch with a view, head to the Lakeside Restaurant for waterside dining.